 General.
-The terms of the securities are set forth in the accompanying product supplement, prospectus supplemented by this preliminary pricing supplement.
-The accompanying product supplement, prospectus supplement and prospectus contain important disclosures that are not repeated in this preliminary pricing supplement.
+The terms of the securities are set forth in the accompanying product supplement, prospectus supplement and prospectus, as supplemented by this pricing supplement.
+The accompanying product supplement, prospectus supplement and prospectus contain important disclosures that are not repeated in this pricing supplement.
 For example, certain events may occur that could affect your payment at maturity, such as market disruption events and other events affecting the underlying shares.
-These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Delisting, Liquidation or Termination of an ETF," and not in this preliminary pricing supplement.
-It is important that you read the accompanying product supplement, prospectus supplement and prospectus together with this preliminary pricing supplement before deciding whether to invest in the securities.
-Certain terms used but not defined in this preliminary pricing supplement are defined in the accompanying product supplement.
+These events and their consequences are described in the accompanying product supplement in the sections "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Consequences of a Market Disruption Event; Postponement of a Valuation Date" and "-Delisting, Liquidation or Termination of an Underlying ETF," and not in this pricing supplement.
+It is important that you read the accompanying product supplement, prospectus supplement and prospectus together with this pricing supplement are defined in the accompanying product supplement are defined in the accompanying product supplement.

 Dilution and Reorganization Adjustments.
-The initial share price is a "Relevant Price" for purposes of the section "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Dilution and Reorganization Adjustments" in the accompanying product supplement.
-Accordingly, the initial share price is subject to adjustment upon the occurrence of any of the events described in that section.
+The initial share price and the trigger price are each a "Relevant Price" for purposes of the section "Description of the Securities-Certain Additional Terms for Securities Linked to ETF Shares or Company Shares-Dilution and Reorganization Adjustments" in the accompanying product supplement.
+Accordingly, the initial share price and the trigger price are each subject to adjustment upon the occurrence of any of the events described in that section.